Mbeya Tanzania Travel Guide

 Mbeya experiences a tropical highland climate, generally cooler and more comfortable than much of Tanzania’s coastal or lowland areas.
 Daytime temperatures typically range from 20°C to 28°C (68°F to 82°F), with nights dropping to 12°C to 18°C (54°F to 64°F).

-The region has a dry season (From june To october) and a wet season (November/Between december And may, with heaviest rains January to April).
+The region has a dry season (From june To october) and a wet season (November/From december Until may, with heaviest rains January to April).

-Clear skies, low humidity, ideal for hiking and outdoor exploration.
+Clear skies, not much moisture in the air, ideal for hiking and outdoor exploration.
 Unpaved roads are less difficult to navigate.
-Slightly higher prices for lodging.
+Slightly higher prices for places to stay.

 Fewer tourists, lower accommodation prices.
 Lush green landscapes.
 November marks short rains, May has residual rainfall.